Skip to Main Content

-At South Bank Colleges we use the Harvard style, which is outlined in this guide to provide you a handy advice and examples how you can cite and reference for information sources you use to write your assignment.
+At South Bank Colleges, we use the Harvard style, which is outlined in this guide to provide you with handy advice and examples on how you can cite and reference the information sources you use to write your assignment.

-The referneces list contains the full details of all sources you have summarised or quoted, plus any sources you use in your writing in alphabetical order by author surname.
+The references list contains the full details of all sources you have summarised or quoted, plus any sources you use in your writing, in alphabetical order by the author's surname.

-Whereas a bibliography includes the full details of all source you have read in preparation to write your assignments which appear in your bibliography in alphabetical order by author surname.
+Whereas the bibliographies include the full details of all sources you have read in preparation to write your assignments, which appear in your bibliography in alphabetical order by the author's surname.

-Use the title or the name of institution for any source which does not have an author.
-It is important to be consistent in your references and bibliography, so always include the same information about your information sources in the same order, using the same font and punctuation.
+Use the title or the name of the institution for any source that does not have an author.
+It is important to be consistent in your reference and bibliography, so always include the same information about your information sources in the same order, using the same font and punctuation.

-Below is an example of what citations look like in an essay or assignment.
+Below is an example of what a citation looks like in an essay or a report.

 Management theories have been investigated in many business studies courses since they were devised (Hemingway, 2006).

-Direct quotation should be written with quotation marks, and the author’s name, date of publication and page number(s) in brackets and must be written in a separate, indented, paragraph.
+A direct quotation should be written with quotation marks and the author’s name, date of publication, and page number(s) in brackets and must be written in a separate, indented paragraph.

 "In academic writing it is essential to state the sources of ideas and information” (Cottrell, 2008, p.
 130).